What Does A Dental Assistant Do? Absolutely Everything You Need To Know!

 What Are the Regulatory Dentistry Bodies in British Columbia?

-If you want to be a practicing Dental Assistant in British Columbia, you will need to know and be familiar with the College of Dental Surgeons of British Columbia (CDSBC).
-The CDSBC is the regulatory body for Dentists, Dental Therapists, and Certified Dental Assistants in BC.
-The role of the CDSBC is to protect the public by overseeing the conduct and competence of its registrants by ensuring that they are registered and qualified to practice and consistently provide safe and ethical care to their patients.
+If you want to be a practicing Dental Assistant in British Columbia, you will need to know and be familiar with the BC College of Oral Health Professionals.
+The BC College of Oral Health Professionals is the regulatory body for Dentists, Dental Therapists, and Certified Dental Assistants in BC.
+The role of the BCCOHP is to protect the public by overseeing the conduct and competence of its registrants by ensuring that they are registered and qualified to practice and consistently provide safe and ethical care to their patients.

-Sprott Shaw’s Dental Assistant Program has been designed to meet the regulations governing certified dental assisting practices as defined by the CDSBC.
+Sprott Shaw’s Dental Assistant program has been designed to meet the regulations governing certified dental assisting practices as defined by the BCCOHP.

-Still have more questions or want to learn more?
+Have more questions about getting started at Sprott Shaw College?
 Contact one of our advisors below to find out more!